Enhancing Bluetooth® Technology

 Higher Bands 4 800x800

-A specification development project is currently underway to define the operation of Bluetooth Low Energy (LE) in additional unlicensed mid-band spectrum, including the 6 GHz frequency band.
+A specification development project is underway to define the operation of Bluetooth LE in additional unlicensed mid-band spectrum, including both the 5 and 6 GHz frequency bands.
 With over 5 billion products shipping each year, Bluetooth technology is the most widely deployed wireless standard in the world.
-A core reason for its unmatched adoption and success is the continual evolution of the technology in key areas, including higher data throughput, lower latency, and greater positioning accuracy.
+A core reason for its unmatched adoption and success is the continual evolution of the technology in key areas, including higher data throughput, lower latency, greater positioning accuracy, and better co-existence.
 The new spectrum expansion project will help ensure that these Bluetooth performance enhancements can continue well into the future, paving the way for the next generation of Bluetooth innovation.

 Ultra Low Latency HID

 The ultra-low latency (ULL) Human Interface Device (HID) enhancement project aims to make Bluetooth gaming controllers as responsive as those using USB-wired or proprietary wireless communications.
-This enhancement, which is intending to provide polling rates as high as 1000 Hz, could also be used to improve the user experience for other latency-sensitive devices such as controllers and sensors for augmented, virtual, or mixed reality (AR/VR/MR) scenarios.
+This enhancement, which intends to support polling rates as high as 1000 Hz, could also be used to improve the user experience for other latency-sensitive devices including controllers and sensors for augmented, virtual, or mixed reality (AR/VR/MR) scenarios.

 Additional Resources